do2blehelix/the-ml-handbook/content/handbook/supervised-learning/classification/2-decision-trees.md

 * Categorical Variable Decision Tree : Categorical Target Variable
 * Continuous Variable Decision Tree : Continuous Target Variable

-### Terminology :

-* Root Node : It represents the entire population / sample
-* Parent and Child Node: A node, which is divided into sub-nodes is called parent node whereas sub-nodes are the child of parent node.
-* Leaf / Terminal Node : Nodes that do not spit any further.
-* Branch / Sub-tree : Sub section of the entire tree.
-* Splitting : Process of dividing a node into two or more sub-nodes.
-* Pruning : The process of removing sub-sections of a tree.
-* Grafting : The process of adding a whole section to the tree.

 ### Advantages :

 * Glass-box model.
 Patterns easy to understand and see.